 In total, the patient needs twelve 5mg tablets (60mg) and twenty-two 2mg tablets (44mg) – leading to the required dose of 104mg.

-Adrenaline is available as an injection containing 100 micrograms/mL.
-However, the patient requires an intramuscular injection of 0.5mg.
-How many millilitres of injection are needed to supply this required dose?
+Adrenaline is available as an injection of 100 micrograms/mL.
+A patient needs an intramuscular injection of 0.5mg.
+How many millilitres of injection are needed to supply the required dose?

 Adrenaline is available as an injection of 100 micrograms/mL.

 Therefore we need 5mL of the available adrenaline formulation.